-Twelve-year-old September lives in Omaha, and used to have an ordinary life, until her father went to war and her mother went to work.
-One day, September is met at her kitchen window by a Green Wind who invites her on an adventure to Fairyland.
+Twelve-year-old September lives in Omaha, and had an ordinary life until her father went to war and her mother went to work.
+One day, September meets a Green Wind who invites her on an adventure to Fairyland.
 The new Marquess is unpredictable and fickle, and also not much older than September.
 With the help of new friends, including a book-loving Wyvern and a mysterious boy named Saturday, September is the only one who can retrieve a talisman the Marquess wants from the enchanted woods.
 But will September be able to return home, or will she find herself bound to Fairyland forever?
 Catherynne M. Valente's unique and original Fairyland books, featuring illustrations by Ana Juan, have the same timeless quality as Alice's Adventures in Wonderland and The Wizard of Oz.
-To see all five volumes in this acclaimed series, visit our Fairyland Collection.
+To follow the rest of September's adventures, visit our Fairyland Collection.

 When Prue McKeel's brother is abducted by a murder of crows, her life goes from ordinary to fantastical in a hurry.
-The crows have taken her brother into a vast forest the locals call the Impassable Wilderness, where no one has ever gone — or at least not lived to tell about it.
-But when Prue and her friend Curtis dare to enter the wood, they discover another world, full of warring creatures, peaceful mystics, and a chaotic crisis being prompted by mysterious but powerful denizens.
+The crows have taken her brother into a vast forest the locals call the Impassable Wilderness.
+When Prue and her friend Curtis dare to enter the wood, they discover another world, full of warring creatures, peaceful mystics, and a chaotic crisis being prompted by mysterious but powerful denizens.
 Together, they must do more than rescue Prue's brother; they must fight for the freedom and safety of the Wildwood.
 This exciting story, told in dual narration, is perfect for fans of epic fantasy; the box set includes a gorgeous package and over eighty illustrations, including maps and full-color plates.

-Alanna has always dreamed of adventurous deeds, something denied to girls in Tortall, while her brother Thom yearns to learn magical arts.
+Alanna has always dreamed of heroic deeds as a knight, something denied to girls in Tortall, while her brother Thom yearns to learn magical arts.
 So when they’re sent off to learn their trades, the pair decide to trade places: Thom goes to the convent, while Alanna sets off to become a page — and eventually, she hopes, a knight.
 “Alan” finds it easier than expected to conceal who she really is, and quickly impresses those around her with her determination.
 But she’s haunted by visions of an evil city, and she wonders whether she can keep her gender a secret and whether she will falter or finally achieve her destiny.
-The first of the Song of the Lioness quartet, this book will delight fantasy fans, who can also find the whole series in The Song of the Lioness Box Set.
+The Song of the Lioness quartet continues with In the Hand of the Goddess, The Woman Who Rides Like A Man, and Lioness Rampant; there is also a beautiful Song of the Lioness Quartet box set.

-Thirteen-year-old Daine has always had a knack with animals, but it's not until she's forced to leave home that she realizes it's more than a knack — it's magic.
-With this wild magic, not only can Daine speak to animals, but also she can make them obey her.
-Daine takes a job handling horses for the Queen's Riders, where she meets the master mage Numair and becomes his student.
-But soon she begins to sense other beings too: immortals, bloodthirsty monsters have been imprisoned for four hundred years.
+Thirteen-year-old Daine has always had a knack with animals, but it's not until she's forced to leave home that she realizes it's actually magic.
+With this wild magic, not only can Daine speak to animals, but she can also make them obey her.
+Daine takes a job handling horses for the Queen's Riders, where she studies with the master mage Numair.
+But soon she begins to sense other beings too: Immortals, bloodthirsty monsters have been imprisoned for four hundred years.
 Now someone has broken the barrier, and it's up to Daine and her friends to defend their world from an immortal attack.
-Another thrilling series from fantasy author Tamora Pierce, The Immortals will have readers on the edge of their seats.
-There is also a gorgeous Immortals Quartet Box Set with exquisite new cover art featuring all four books in the series.
+The Immortals series continues with Wolf Speaker, Emperor Mage, and The Realms of the Gods; fans can also get this The Immortals Quartet box set with stunning new cover art.

 Only a few of the people of Pern still believe the stories of deadly Thread falling from the sky — so the dragonriders, Pern's defense against Thread, have dwindled in number, and the populace is completely unprepared.
 Lessa, the lone queen dragonrider, is determined to find a solution to save her world, but it will take every bit of her strong will — and the power of her bond with her dragon — to fill the Weyrs again in time for Thread's arrival.
 All three of Anne McCaffrey's original Pern books are collected in this volume, perfect to introduce new readers to the series.
 Fans of the Pern stories will also enjoy checking out Dragonsdawn, which explores the colonists' arrival on Pern and the creation of their dragon partners.